Prerequisites

 Create & Track Progress

 Click Create to start provisioning.
-A live progress view tracks every step — network creation, gateway setup, control plane provisioning, worker provisioning, k3s installation, and Ankra Agent setup.
+A live progress view tracks every step - network creation, bastion setup, control plane provisioning, worker provisioning, Kubernetes installation (kubeadm or k3s), and Ankra Agent setup.
 The cluster appears with an offline state until provisioning completes, then transitions to online.

 Managing from the Dashboard